hg08/hg08.github.io/doc/home.md

-# Welcom to Gang Huang's website.
+# Welcome to Gang Huang's website.

 # About Me
 I am a faculty member at the School of Physics, Chengdu University of Technology.